named-data/NFD/docs/manpages/nfdc-face.rst

 or an inter-process communication channel between NFD and a local application.

 The **nfdc face list** command shows a list of faces, their properties, and statistics.

+The **nfdc face show** command shows properties and statistics of one specific face.

 The **nfdc channel list** command shows a list of channels.
 Channels are listening sockets that can accept incoming connections and create new faces.